 - Strip the chicken carcass of meat: This is hardly delicate work.
 You have to be willing to get your hands dirty to pull and peel the meat off the bones.
 Don’t forget to flip the bird over and pull the meat from the underside.
 There is plenty there.
 Transfer the meat to a container and keep in the fridge.
 Use it in soup, chicken salad, or to top a bed of greens.
 Now to address the bones.

-- Skim the stock: Simmer on medium low for the next 3 hours.
+- Skim the stock: Simmer on medium-low for the next 3 hours.
 Check every 45 minutes or so and use a spoon to skim any foam that may form off the surface.
 This is not an exact science.
-If you lose track of time, and it simmers for 4 hours that’s Ok.
+If you lose track of time, and it simmers for 4 hours, that’s Ok.
 You’ll just have a more concentrated stock and might need to add water.
 If you’re short on time and you only have 2 hours then you’ll just have a lighter stock.
 That’s Ok too.
 There is no room for perfectionists in stock making!

-How to Make Chicken Stock in a Slow Cooker
+How to Make Slow Cooker Chicken Stock

 - Cover with 6 cups of water and turn to high.
 If you’re going to be around in an hour to reduce it to low, if not, then just set it low.
 You don’t need as much water when making it in a slow cooker because you don’t have as much evaporation.